 Keep your elbows pinched to your sides and curl the barbell.
 Keep the reps slow and controlled and squeeze your forearms and biceps at the top of the movement.
 The reverse grip barbell curls work the extensors.

-Farmer’s walk helps in building forearm size and grip strength which can carry over to other exercises.
+Farmer’s walk, also known as the farmer’s carry, helps in building forearm size and grip strength which can carry over to other exercises.
 The farmer’s walk is also one of the easiest exercises to perform.
 Grab a pair of dumbbells and walk around until you can’t hold onto the dumbbells anymore.

 Another variation of this exercise is the pinch carries.
 In pinch carriers, you need to pinch together two plates so they don’t slip.
 Pinch carries activate your forearms by forcing you to squeeze your fingers so the plates don’t separate.